hashicorp/consul/website/source/docs/platform/k8s/helm.html.md

   will need to be set individually for each service.

   * <a name="v-meshgateway-replicas" href="#v-meshgateway-replicas">`replicas`</a> (`int: 2`) -
-  How many gateway pods to run.
+  How many gateway Pods to run.

   * <a name="v-meshgateway-wanaddress" href="#v-meshgateway-wanaddress">`wanAddress`</a> -
   The nested values define the WAN address registration that the `consul connect envoy` command will use to configure the mesh gateway.